• Skip to primary navigation

 • ground ginger, cinnamon, nutmeg, and cloves are added to the dough to make these cookies very flavourful-these are the usual spices in gingerbread, though some may add anise or even ground pepper

 • salt is really important to balance out the sweet molasses flavour.
 Don't skip it.
-I like to use Diamond Crystal fine kosher salt, but table salt will work, though the cookies will be saltier and you may want to halve the salt in that case.
+I like to use Diamond Crystal fine kosher salt.
+Table salt will also work but add half the amount to avoid making the cookies too salty

 Please see the recipe card for the exact ingredients and instructions.